The Next Generation of Enterprise Systems

 • Flexibility: Support for diverse industries, business models, and customer success motions without forcing a one-size-fits-all approach.

-The next era of enterprise systems will be shaped by how well they balance deterministic and non-deterministic workflows—using AI-powered platforms to execute critical, repeatable processes with precision, while integrating specialized agents to handle complex, adaptive work—powered by clean data, unified workflows, and automations.
+The next era of B2B systems will be shaped by how well they balance deterministic and non-deterministic workflows—using AI-powered platforms to execute critical, repeatable processes with precision, while integrating specialized agents to handle complex, adaptive work—powered by clean data, unified workflows, and automations.